Finnish biogas statistics 2015

 About the Finnish national biogas statistics:

 Collection, analysis and publication of Finnish biogas statistics and state of the Finnish biogas industry was an initiative of the Finnish Biogas Association in 1994.
 This information, including statistics since 1994, has been published in a series of Biogas Plant Registries, which now contain 19 volumes.
 The first three volumes included 3 years each, and the rest of the volumes include 1 year each.
-All of the volumes, which now cover years 1994-2015, are available at the Biogas Plant Registry archive of the Finnish Biogas Association.
 They have been written in Finnish, with an English abstract.
 In addition to statistics, which is based on surveys sent annually to biogas plant operators, they include analysis of statistics and trends of the biogas industry.
 In 2011 the Finnish Biogas Association initiated collection and analysis of traffic biogas statistics, which require dedicated surveys.
 They have been included in the Registries since 2011, when data for the year 2010 was published.
 The traffic biogas section covers the whole history of biogas utilization in transportation, which began in 1941.
 Since 2010 the Registries have been published by the University of Eastern Finland (before it by the University of Joensuu).
 Surveys, analysis and publication of the Registries are a result of co-operation between University of Eastern Finland, Finnish Environment Institute and the Finnish biogas industry.
 These publications deliver biogas statistics for the official Finnish energy statistics collected and published by Statistics Finland.